 Be conscientious in responding to customer inquiries.
 Customers are appreciative of sellers who are quick to reply and sensitive to their needs.

-and Control Order Defect Rate (ODR).
+Control Order Defect Rate (ODR).

 Order defect rate must be kept very low (below 1%).
 Proper storage, efficient fulfillment, and careful handling of products maintain products’ pristine condition as they reach customers leading to satisfaction and loyalty.
-However, when a customer receives a damaged or wrong item, this will not only cost sellers return payments or replacements but also negative feedback that will increase ODR.

 2. Price Competitively.

 Though Buy Box metrics consider multiple criteria in selecting the lucky seller, the price also plays a major role in the scoring.
 Sellers basically sell the same product in the listing, so customers tend to choose the lowest price available.
 Hence, items featured in the Buy Box and More Buying Choices box are often offered by the sellers with the lowest product price.
+Utilizing an amazon repricer map can help in maintaining competitive prices.

 Target a minimum and maximum price.

 Compute the product landed price (price plus shipping) based on a target maximum and minimum profit.
 It is essential to consider all the costs involved in the product (COGS, selling and shipping costs, etc.) to avoid incurring losses in pricing the product.
-Set the lowest landed price that meets the profit goal.

 Check out competitors’ prices.